 Notorious New Yorker Jessica Vega, who faked terminal cancer to scam more than $13,000 worth of wedding gear, has been sentenced to five years’ probation and 300 hours community service.

 The 25-year-old mother-of-two pretended to suffer leukemia and claimed her dying wish was to marry the father of her children, construction worker Michael O’Connell.

 Generous wedding suppliers donated a $1500 embroidered wedding dress, white gold wedding rings, a wedding cake and even a Caribbean honeymoon for Vega’s May 2010 nuptials.
-Also donated were hair and make-up services as well as food and wine.
+Hair and makeup services, as well as food and wine, were also donated.